ryo-wijaya/blog/_posts/2024-11-02-cacib_sprint_7.md

 - **Familiarity with Angular 18**: Gained a little more understanding about the newer Angular changes.
 - **Familiarity with CI/CD**: Gained a little more understanding about how deployment works in general (from CI/CD to Docker image repository to Kubernetes cluster), as well as the concept of image-tagging.
 Its definitely something I still have to research more on and document properly (for personal notes).
-- **Familiarity with Authentication**: Read up a decent amount on how OAuth2 is supposed to work and how I can implement it.
+- **Familiarity with Authentication**: Gained some idea of how OpenID Connect is supposed to work and how I can implement it.
 This also needs more research.

 ---